 Karlstejn Castle dates from 1348, the same year the ever-industrious Charles founded Prague’s New Town and the Charles University.
 Charles planned to use his new castle to store relics belonging to the Holy Roman Empire – and that’s exactly what he did.
 The Czech crown jewels were kept at Karlstejn, as well.

-During the Thirty Years’ War, the Swedes broke into the castle and looted it; fortunately, the treasures of the Holy Roman Empire and the Czech crown jewels had long since been removed.
-(The crown jewels are now stored at St. Vitus’s Cathedral in Prague.)
+During the Thirty Year War, the Swedes broke into the castle and looted it.
+Fortunately, the treasures of the Holy Roman Empire and the Czech crown jewels had long since been removed.
+The crown jewels are now stored at St. Vitus’s Cathedral in Prague.
 Later in the 17th century, Karlštejn fell into disrepair.
 The former residence of kings was now used to store grain.

-In the 19th century, interest in Karlštejn revived, and the castle was, fortunately, repaired and restored to its former glory.
+In the 19th century, interest in Karlštejn revived, and the castle was repaired and restored to its former glory.
+Let’s get into the castle itself and some things you can do in the area.
+Further down you’ll find info on getting to the castle from Prague.

 How to Get to Karlstejn Castle From Prague

 Visiting Karlstejn Castle is super easy on a day trip from Prague, and the little town below offers many delights, as well.
-Not only is visiting Karlstejn Castle a true pleasure, it’s very convenient to the capital, and provides both tourists and locals with a chance to escape the often-overwhelming crowds in Prague.
+Not only is visiting Karlstejn Castle a true pleasure, but it’s very close to Prague.
+Thus the castle provides both tourists and locals with a chance to escape the mass of tourists often found in Prague.

-(Pro Tip: If you have a Prague transportation pass, that green card called “Lítačka”, present it when you buy your ticket.
-You will get a discount from the already-affordable fare.)
+Pro Tip: If you have a Prague transportation pass, present it when you buy your ticket.
+You will get a discount on the already affordable fare.

 The trains are very clean, comfortable, and clear in their announcements of the towns along the route.
 You will know when you are approaching Karlstejn, and you will certainly know when you have arrived.
 Once you disembark, follow the other passengers down the street (at least a few of them will be traveling into the village).

-Where to Eat and Stay at Karlstejn Castle
+Where to Eat and Stay Near Karlstejn Castle

 For a meal, visitors to the village have ranked U Adama very highly.
-The website is in Czech only, so to give you an idea of the menu, the restaurant offers primarily stick-to-the-ribs Czech fare.
 Dishes include beef goulash with dumplings; a baked duck quarter with two types of sauerkraut and two types of dumplings; hamburgers; and cod with pureed peas.
 A few salads are on offer, as are some pasta dishes.
 The restaurant – as with almost everything else in Karlstejn – is located on the main street below the castle.

 Ready to return to Prague?
 Simply retrace your steps to the train station and board the next train.
 You won’t have to wait long.